Manideepkante/R-programming-coursera-answers/README.md

 # R-programming-coursera-answers
-Here,  the answers all weeks quizzes  of R programming are available .
+Here,  the answers of all weeks quizzes  of R programming(coursera) are available .